bamesserly/apad-puzzle-rl/README.md

 - The way the game is intended to be played is to choose a date and construct a solution around it.
 The environment is not currently structured this way.
 - Reviewing the goal of this project: you enter the date, the model finds a (all) solution(s).
 - The environment is currently organized to solve a simpler problem: find *any* solution, whether or not it's a valid date.
+- A revised reward system could immediately solve everything.
+Reward it highly for not leaving contiguous groups of <=4 cells (which immediately invalidate the game).
+- As-is, the reward model misguided: winning the game shouldn't be so valuable.
+Placing a first piece shouldn't be valuable.